ysb33r/groovy-vfs/README.md

-A DSL for Groovy to wrap around the Apache VFS libraries
+A DSL for Groovy to wrap around the Apache VFS libraries.

+If you like it, then tweet about it using ```#groovyvfs``` as the hashtag.

 Groovy Code
 ===========